-Five of the most iconic Gibson guitars ever
+Some of the most iconic Gibson guitars ever

 The SG’s appearance also seems to stoke the flames regarding its image as an ‘upstart’, with twin cutaway bouts often referred to as ‘devil horns’.
 The players that have used the SG cement this reputation, with Angus Young, Tony Iommi, Frank Zappa, Pete Townshend and many other ‘hell-raisers’ choosing to ply their trade with it.
 And, with a remarkably wide range of tones available from its twin humbuckers (or twin P90s), along with a fast, highly playable neck, why wouldn’t they?

 The 335 was one of the first Thinline models the brand produced, with a semisolid build, and hollow-body style F-holes.
 Constructed from laminated maple, a solid maple block ran through the centre of the guitar, the ‘wings’ being hollow.
 The neck was a glued-in, mahogany type, with a rosewood fretboard, complete with the eponymous dot inlays.
 Pickups were two PAF humbuckers.
 The result was a guitar that had much of the character of archtop models, but without the feedback issues that plagued them.

 Originally, it was built with a red spruce top, and rosewood back and sides, but later the back and sides were switched to maple.
 Nowadays, however, the J-200 is in the Gibson Guitars catalogue in both varieties.
-Famed for huge, full bodied tone, but with sweet top-end and clarity, married with incredible projection, it has become a favourite among rhythm guitarists, strummers and flat-pickers alike.
+Famed for huge, full-bodied tone, but with sweet top-end and clarity, married with incredible projection, it has become a favourite among rhythm guitarists, strummers and flat-pickers alike.

 Like the Les Paul, the number of famous players associated with the J-200 is astonishing.
 Among many others, Jimmy Page, Emmylou Harris, Bob Dylan, George Harrison, Elvis Presley, John Lennon and Johnny Cash all enjoyed the charms of the J-200.

-The Hummingbird was the model in the Gibson Guitars catalogue to be designed with a square shouldered dreadnought body shape.
+The Hummingbird was the model in the Gibson Guitars catalogue to be designed with a square-shouldered dreadnought body shape.
 Introduced in 1960, this was just a tier below the flagship J-200 in terms of its position within the range.
 Built with a solid spruce top, and mahogany back and sides with a neck carved from a single piece of quarter-sawn mahogany, and a classic rosewood fingerboard, ‘versatility’ was a bye-word for the Hummingbird.

 The range of tones available from the hummingbird has not been lost on the World’s players.
 Countless guitarists have fallen for the Hummingbird, most notably perhaps, Keith Richards.
 Capable of everything from edgy, gutsy tones, to the sweetest, soft tones, the Hummingbird is a true classic.